-APM Number Description Justification Herpetologist and reporting the incident to the wildlife resource agencies.
+APM Description Justification Number under authorization from the US Fish and Wildlife Service and California Department of Fish and Wildlife.
+Encounters with desert tortoise will be documented and provided to the appropriate wildlife resource agencies.
+In the event a dead or injured desert tortoise is observed, the approved biologist will be responsible for notifying SCE's Herpetologist and reporting the incident to the wildlife resource agencies.
 Coordinate with agencies.
 SCE either will obtain take authorization from USFWS and CDFW prior to initiating ground disturbing activities, or it will halt any activities in the vicinity of a desert tortoise until authorization is obtained.
 Avoid and minimize impacts.
-All project activities located within areas identified as habitat shall implement the following avoidance and minimization measures: Under Vehicle Checks.
+All project activities located within areas identified as habitat (as described in the TLRR Habitat and Sensitive Species Reports for Control-Haiwee and Ivanpah-Coolwater-Kramer-Inyokern) shall implement the following avoidance and minimization measures: • Under Vehicle Checks.
 Desert tortoises commonly seek shade during the hottest times of the day.
-Employees working within the geographic range of this species would be required to check under their equipment or vehicles before they are moved.
-If desert tortoises are encountered, the vehicle would not be moved until the tortoise has either voluntarily moved away from the equipment or vehicle or is moved by an agency-approved biologist.
-Excavation of Desert Tortoise Burrows.
-Should it prove necessary to excavate a desert tortoise from its burrow to move it out of harm's way, the approved biologist would be responsible for following the appropriate protocols outlined in the 2009 USFWS Desert Tortoise Field Manual.
-Disposal of Trash.
-Trash and food items would be contained in closed containers and removed daily to reduce attractiveness to opportunistic predators, such as common ravens (Corvus corax), coyotes (Canis latrans), and feral dogs (Canis lupus familiaris).
-Pets Prohibited.
-Employees would not bring pets to the Proposed Project area.
-Vehicle Travel.
-During construction-related activities, motor vehicles would be limited to maintained roads, designated routes, and areas identified as being permanently or temporarily affected by construction within the Project footprint.
-Motor vehicle speeds along Project routes and access roads within habitat for desert tortoise would not exceed 20 miles per hour. • Trapped Animal Prevention.
-All auger holes, trenches, pits, or other steep-sided excavations that may pose a hazard to desert tortoise would be either constructed with escape ramps (earthen or wooden) or securely covered when unattended to prevent entrapping animals.
-At the start and end of each workday, and just before backfilling, all excavations would be inspected for trapped animals.
-If found, trapped animals would be removed by the qualified biologist and relocated to outside the Project footprint, as required in all applicable permits or habitat conservation plans.
+Employees working within the geographic range of this species will be required to check under their equipment or vehicles before they are moved.
+If desert tortoises are encountered, the vehicle will not be moved until the tortoise has either voluntarily moved away from the equipment or vehicle or is moved by an agency-approved biologist. • Excavation of Desert Tortoise Burrows.
+Should it prove necessary to excavate a desert tortoise from its burrow to move it out of harm's way, the approved biologist will be responsible for following the appropriate protocols outlined in the 2009 USFWS Desert Tortoise Field Manual. • Disposal of Trash.
+Trash and food items will be contained in closed containers and removed daily to reduce attractiveness to opportunistic predators, such as common ravens (Corvus corax), coyotes (Canis latrans), and feral dogs (Canis lupus familiaris). • Pets Prohibited.
+Employees will not bring pets to the Proposed Project area. • Vehicle Travel.
+During construction-related activities, motor vehicles will be limited to maintained roads, designated routes, and areas identified as being permanently or temporarily affected by construction within the Project footprint.
+Motor vehicle speeds along Project routes and access roads within habitat for desert fortoise (as described in the TLPP Habitat and Sensitive Species Penerts for Control Haiwee and Ivannah Coolyvater (as described in the TERR Habitat and Sensitive Species Reports for Control-Harwee and Ivanpan-Coorwater- Kramer-Invokern) will not exceed 20 miles per hour.
+Trapped Animal Prevention.
+All auger holes, trenches, pits, or other steep-sided excavations that may pose a hazard to desert tortoise will be either constructed with escape ramps (earthen or wooden) or securely covered when unattended to prevent entrapping animals.
+At the start and end of each workday, and just before backfilling, all excavations will be inspected for trapped animals.
+If found, trapped animals will be removed by the qualified biologist and relocated to outside the Project footprint, as required in all applicable permits or habitat conservation plans.
 Wildlife attractants.
 All trash, food waste, water sources will be strictly controlled and monitored to ensure that no food or water attractants for tortoise or common raven are available on the work sites during or following project activities.